cartheur/aiventure-eami/README.md

 ## Running the code

 Multiplatform application versions of the sublime TRS80 emulator is in this [folder](/emulator/).
-Extract the app for your platform and copy to the root directory of the various creature evolutions and run a script in the following manner:
+Extract the app for the platform and copy to the root directory of the various creature evolutions.
+The `.gitignore` file will keep this from being checked-in.
+Run a script in the following manner:

 `.\trs80gp experiments\alpha-1\ch-3\32-alpha1-basic.bas`

-And you will see
+And a similar screen will appear:

 ![paint](/playback/alpha-paint.gif "paint")

-Another:
+Further:

-`./trs80gp experiments/alpha1/data/04-alpha1-compilation.bas` will ask you for parameters, such as the number of cycles to run:
+`.\trs80gp experiments\alpha1\ch-6\63-alpha1-compile.bas` will ask for parameters, such as the number of cycles to run:

 ![game params](/images/parameters.png "parameters")